unimarkup/specification/markup/inlines/boxes/inserts/README.md

 2. Convertible resources

    This refers to resources that may be converted to Unimarkup content.

-   If the resource type is supported by the Unimarkup implementation, the content must be integrated into the Unimarkup document using regular Unimarkup inline elements.
-   Since the content is integrated into the Unimarkup document, the resource must only be available for rendering.

-   Since the resource must be convertible to Unimarkup, there must be an understanding of a Unimarkup ID in the content of the resource.
-   This ID may then be used as **filter attribute** `insert-id` for inserts, to only get the content of the element identified by this ID.

    There are two elements for inline inserts of convertible resources: